Difference Between iSCSI and NFS

 - It supports multiple connections into a session.

 - It supports an advanced method of error recovery using connection allegiance switching between the servers.

 NFS or Network File System was designed in the year 1984 by Sun Microsystems.
 NFS is a distributed file system protocol that allows the data to be shared among different machines connected to the same network.
-It is very similar in accessing the data present on a remote machine as accessing the data on the local storage.
-The parallel accessing among multiple clients is handled by NFS Service which is based on locking of resources.
-NFS also allows the admin to plug into a portion of the file system on the server which can then be used by other users or clients in the network-based interface on the respective privileges of the user.
+It is very similar to accessing the remote machine’s data to access the local storage data.
+The parallel accessing among multiple clients is handled by NFS Service, which is based on the locking of resources.
+NFS also allows the admin to plug into a portion of the file system on the server that other users or clients can then use in the network-based interface on the user’s respective privileges.

 1. NFSv3: With the increase in the versions, the versions are improvised with enhancements.
 NFSv3 includes: